pelias/documentation/search.md

 | `text` | YMCA |
 | `sources` | osm,gn |

 Each of these data sources has properties, licenses, and strengths.
-You can learn more about the [data sources for Mapzen Search](data-sources.md).
+You can learn more about the [data sources for Pelias](data-sources.md).

 ### Filter by data type
-In Mapzen Search, place types are referred to as `layers`, ranging from fine to coarse.
-The Mapzen Search layers are derived from the hierarchy created by the gazetteer [Who's on First](https://github.com/whosonfirst/whosonfirst-placetypes/blob/master/README.md) and can be used to help coarse geocoding.
+In Pelias, place types are referred to as `layers`, ranging from fine to coarse.
+The Pelias layers are derived from the hierarchy created by the gazetteer [Who's on First](https://github.com/whosonfirst/whosonfirst-placetypes/blob/master/README.md) and can be used to help coarse geocoding.
 Here's a list of the types of places you could find in the results, sorted by granularity:

 |layer|description|
 |----|----|